hasanilyas/City-Bikes/README.md

 Application is getting JSON data from CityBikes Api and results of both tasks can be seen in console when you run application on server.
 City (Melbourne) is hard coded in server.js file.

+station.html and emptyslots.html, both pages have forms which ask users for the City.